radius-project/docs/docs/content/getting-started/quickstarts/aws-quickstart/index.md

 ## Step 3: Create a bicep file with MemoryDB for Redis

 This Bicep file defines a MemoryDB cluster, configuring it in the same VPC as your EKS cluster.
 Deploying to the same VPC is the recommended way to access a MemoryDB cluster from your EKS cluster.
+It also optionally accepts `subnetIds` as a parameter, which can be supplied to use a different set of Subnet Ids.

 {{< tabs "New MemoryDB Resource" "Existing MemoryDB Resource" >}}